sm86/libra/language/transaction-builder/generator/README.md

 The tool will also generate and install type definitions for Diem types such as `TypeTag`, `AccountAddress`, and `Script`.

-In practice, hashing and signing Diem transactions additionally requires a runtime diemry for Diem Canonical Serialization ("BCS").
+In practice, hashing and signing Diem transactions additionally requires a runtime library for Binary Canonical Serialization ("BCS").
-Such a diemry will be installed together with the Diem types.
+Such a library will be installed together with the Diem types.

 ## Supported Languages